celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ## Introduction
 Celo blockchain enables fast, secure, and low-cost financial transactions.
 It is built on top of the Ethereum Virtual Machine (EVM), which is a standardized environment for running smart contracts (self-executing code that can be used to facilitate, verify, and enforce the negotiation or performance of a contract).
-One of the main features of Celo is its use of proof-of-stake (PoS) consensus, which means that the network is secured by a group of "validators" who stake (or pledge) a certain amount of the platform's native cryptocurrency  in order to participate in the validation of transactions.
+One of the main features of Celo is its use of proof-of-stake (PoS) consensus, which means that the network is secured by a group of "validators" who stake (or pledge) a certain amount of the platform's native cryptocurrency to participate in the validation of transactions.

 ## Prerequisites
-This tutorials exposes you to how building a simple fullstack dapp (decentralized application) using react.
-You will need to have familiarity of the following:
+This tutorial exposes you to how to build a simple full-stack dapp (decentralized application) using react.
+You will need to have familiarity with the following:

 - Prior knowledge of javascript
 - Familiarity with the command line
 - Basic understanding of blockchain concepts
-- Have some knowledge on solidity and its concepts
+- Have some knowledge of solidity and its concepts
 - Have a basic understanding of **[React](https://react.org)**.
-Knowledge on JSX, props, state and hooks.
+Knowledge of JSX, props, state, and hooks.

 ## Requirements
 - **[NodeJS](https://nodejs.org/en/download)** from V12.or higher
 - A code editor or text editor. **[VSCode](https://code.visualstudio.com/download)** is recommended
 - A terminal. **[Git Bash](https://git-scm.com/downloads)** is recommended
-- An Internet Browser and good internet connection
+- An Internet Browser and a good internet connection
 - **[Remix](https://remix.ethereum.org)**
 - **[Celo Extension Wallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)**.